skx/z80-cpm-scripting-interpreter/README.md

 * Any time a number is encountered it is moved into a scratch-area.
   * This is notionally known as the accumulator register.
-* It is possible to move the accumulator value into the IO-register, `#`.
+* It is possible to move the accumulator value into the IO-register, U.
   * This register contains the port-number that any I/O read, or write, operation is applied to.
+  * Not a great mnemonic, but close to both I&O on the keyboard.
 * It is possible to move the accumulator value into the memory-register, M.
   * This register specifies the RAM address of any memory read/write operations.
 * Finally you may move the contents of the accumulator into the K-register, which is used for operating loops.